 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking chlorthalidone, it may affect your baby.
+If you are breast-feeding and are taking chlorthalidone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: People over the age of 65 years may be more at risk of side effects from this medication.